indieopensource/enterprise-ready-supplement/terms.md

 6.  **Intellectual Property Right** means any patent, copyright, trademark, or trade secret right, or any other legal right typically referred to as an intellectual property right.

-7.  **Latest Version of the Software** means the latest version of the _Software_ that _Developer_ has released.
+7.  **Latest Version of the Software** means the latest version of the _Software_ that _Developer_ has released any "alpha", "beta", "prerelease", or similar version notation.
 Any time _Developer_ releases a new version of the _Software_ during the term of this agreement, that new version becomes the _Latest Version of the Software_.

 8.  **Legal Claims** means claims, demands, lawsuits, and other legal actions.